Maria Gaidar

-She has been Deputy of the Odessa regional council since 30 May 2015, and external adviser to the President of Ukraine since 28 March 2017 to 17 May 2019.
+Gaidar served as the Deputy Prime Minister of the Kirov region of Russia.

+She founded the Social Assistance and Population Support Foundation, "Social Request".

-In the past, Advisor to the Chairman of the Odessa regional state administration in social protection and health (2015–2016), then the Deputy head of administration of Odessa region on social issues (January–May 2016).
-The founder of the Fund of social support of population, "Social demand" on 16 July 2015a – head of the Fund,.
-The Deputy Prime Minister of the Kirov region of Russia (2009—2011).
+She has served as Advisor to the Chairman of the Odesa regional state administration in social protection and health, the Deputy head of administration of Odesa region on social issues and Deputy of the Odesa regional council and external adviser to the President of Ukraine.

-Personal life
+Early life

 Maria Gaidar was born in Moscow to a prominent political and literary Russian family.
 She is the daughter of former Russian Prime Minister, Yegor Gaidar.
 On her paternal side, she is a granddaughter of Soviet admiral Timur Gaidar, daughter of Leah Lazarevna Solomyanskaya and a great-granddaughter of famous Soviet writers Arkady Gaidar and Pavel Bazhov.
 Through Arkady Gaidar, she is a descendant of Russian aristocratic Salkova family.
 Through the Salkova family, she is a descendant of Mikhail Lermontov.
 She is step-daughter of the daughter of writer Arkady Strugatsky.
-Maria's parents divorced in 1985, three years after she was born.
-Gaidar stayed with her mother, Irina Smirnova.
-In 1991 the family moved to Cochabamba, Bolivia, where they lived for five years.
+Her parents divorced in 1985, when she was three years old.
+She stayed with her mother, Irina Smirnova.
+In 1991 the family moved to Toronto, Canada, where they lived for five years.
 In 1996 she returned to Moscow.

-In 2000 she entered and in 2005 graduated summa cum laude from the Academy of National Economy under the Government of the Russian Federation.
+In 2005 Gaidar graduated summa cum laude from the Russian Presidential Academy of National Economy and Public Administration.